Exploring Your Relationship With Alcohol: The Sober Curious Movement

-The sober-curious movement is not only eye-opening, it's empowering.
+The sober curious movement is not only eye-opening, but it’s empowering.
 YOU take control of your health and wellness.
 YOU make the decision not to fall back on drinking to escape.
-YOU decide how you want your life to operate and what does and doesn't fit.
+YOU decide how you want your life to operate and what does and doesn’t fit.

 Sometimes all it takes is a little reminder that you are in control of yourself, your thoughts, and your actions.
 Remember — you don’t have to drink.
 Or you can.
 It’s up to you.

 What are your thoughts on the sober curious movement?